 The Group's investments in subsidiaries are initially recognized at cost.
 The Group's investments in its associates and joint ventures are accounted for using the equity method.
 Under the equity method, the investment in an associate or a joint venture is initially recognised at cost.
-The carrying amount of the investment is adjusted to recognise changes in the Group's share of net assets of the associate or joint venture since the acquisition date.
+The carrying amount of the investment is adjusted to recognise changes in the Group's share of net assets of d.
+Investment in subsidiaries, associates and joint ventures (continued)

+the associate or joint venture since the acquisition date.
 Goodwill relating to the associate or joint venture is included in the carrying amount of the investment and is not tested for impairment individually.